My game plan is to research, condense my findings, and translate it into everyday language for busy people.

 The "#Me Too" movement is a movement that draws attention to and condemns sexual harassment and sexual assault.
-It started in 2006, when the phrase was used on MySpace by a survivor of sexual harassment and activist Tarana Burke.
-Burke was told by a thirteen year old girl that she had been sexually assaulted.
+It started in 2006, when the phrase was used on MySpace by a survivor of sexual harassment, activist Tarana Burke.
+Burke was told by a 13-year-old girl that she had been sexually assaulted.
 Burke was totally unable to respond to the girl and she wishes she had just said, "Me Too."
 The point of the movement was to try to empower women by using empathy and showing strength in numbers to women everywhere but mostly to young and vulnerable women.
 The movement demonstrates just how many women have survived sexual assault and harassment.

 "If all the women who have been sexually harassed or assaulted wrote, "Me Too" as a status, we might give people a sense of the magnitude of the problem."-

 Current Purposes of the Movement